Hydrane/chef-collectd/README.md

-# chef_collectd
+# chef-collectd

-Chef cookbook for collectd
+This is a Chef cookbook which installs and configures collectd.